topolvm/topolvm/.github/ISSUE_TEMPLATE/update_supporting_kubernetes.md

 ## Before Check List

 There is a check list to confirm depending libraries or tools are released.
+The release notes for Kubernetes should also be checked.

 ### Must Update Dependencies